TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Understanding Text Diffusion

 \section{Understanding Text Diffusion}

 In this section, we present our findings on the components of the diffusion model, discuss their weaknesses and propose ways to enhance them.

 \paragraph{Encodings are better than embeddings.} Most diffusion models utilize token embeddings to map text into a continuous latent space.
 However, this approach is not optimal because the embeddings do not convey contextual information.
 This requires the diffusion model to independently search for it to retrieve ambiguous tokens.
 To simplify the task, instead of embeddings, we can use the final layer outputs of a pre-trained language model (e.g. BERT).
-They contain this information and, thus, should be more suitable for training the diffusion model.
+They contain contextual information and, thus, should be more suitable for training the diffusion model.
 We refer to these outputs as \textit{encodings}.

 Experimental results confirming our intuition are presented in Section \ref{sec::encoders}.
 It is worth noting that the use of encodings does not slow down the generation process, as we need to compute them only during the training.
 To improve the quality even further, it is possible to fine-tune the encoder, but we choose not to in order to avoid overcomplicating the approach.
 Investigation into fine-tuning is left for the future work.

 \paragraph{Decoder is important.} The purpose of the decoder in the diffusion model is to map the generated latents into text.
 Approaches that train diffusion in the space of token embeddings decode latents by rounding them to the nearest embeddings and selecting a corresponding token.
 However, the diffusion model may produce inaccurate latent samples due to accumulation of errors during the denoising process.
 Such inaccuracy might significantly spoil the text quality, so it would be wise to train a decoder that could improve it.